-Material Safety Data Sheets for those materials listed in Table 1 are included as Attachment B.
+Material Safety Data Sheets for those materials identified in Table 1 have been compiled, and are included as Attachment B.

 3.4.3 Physical Hazards

 3.4.3.1 Confined Space Entry

 It is not anticipated that there will be a need for a confined space entry procedure during the remedial investigation activities.
 However, where employees may fall into a "confined space" or where a rescue operation involving a confined space may occur, confined space entry procedures may have to be implemented.